bowang-lab/MedSAMSlicer/README.md

 7. Restart 3D Slicer.

 ## Usage

+You can watch a video guide for usage [here](https://youtu.be/24WtVbljr8g).

 1. From the  `Welcome to Slicer` drop-down menu, under the `Segmentation` sub-menu, `MedSAMLite` option is added.
 By choosing it, you get to the final steps.
 2. Load your image file.